-Corian® Quartz (formally known as Zodiaq®) is engineered with pure quartz crystals.
+Corian® Quartz (formerly known as Zodiaq®) is engineered with pure quartz crystals.
 Quartz, which is found in the earth, is naturally hard which allows this surface to keep up with daily wear and tear while still maintaining its good looks.
 In fact, Corian® Quartz was one of the first quartz surfaces in the marketplace back in 2000.

-Corian® Solid Surface (formally known as Corian®) is a man-made material comprised of binding resins, various minerals, dyes, and other fillers that help to give it both color and texture.
+Corian® Solid Surface (formerly known as Corian®) is a man-made material comprised of binding resins, various minerals, dyes, and other fillers that help to give it both color and texture.
 Similar to Corian® Quartz, Corian® Solid Surface was the only solid countertop surface on the market before Formica, Staron, and Wilsonart.

 What Makes Up Granite Countertops?

 Being an igneous rock that’s formed deep within the earth, granite is made up of felspar, quartz, and other naturally-occurring minerals.
 To mine granite, companies must retrieve it in large blocks.
 From there, the granite is cut into slabs, shaped, and polished.
 In this process, no materials are added or removed which makes granite as pure a stone as it can come.